18F/handbook/_pages/how-we-work/purchase-requests.md

 title: Purchase requests
 ---

-This page covers the general process for requesting purchases under $10,000.
+**Short version:** Use the [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform) for requesting purchases under $10,000.

+## How it works

 Your request will be considered and, if approved, purchased by either the TTS Office of Acquisition (OA) or the [Tech Portfolio]({{site.baseurl}}/tech-portfolio/).

 Some types of purchases are handled differently.
 See these pages for guidance about purchasing: